-Salus University Osborne College of Audiology offers an International Master of Science in Clinical Audiology degree (MSc) that includes a core curriculum consisting of 15 semester credits and two fellowships for international audiologists who hold a bachelor’s degree in Audiology or related science and have a minimum of two years clinical experience.
+Salus University Osborne College of Audiology offers a Master of Science in Clinical Audiology degree (MSc) that includes a core curriculum consisting of 15 semester credits and two fellowships for audiologists who hold a bachelor’s degree in Audiology or related science and have a minimum of two years clinical experience.

 The Admissions committee begins the review and selection after applicants have completed and submitted all required documentation to the GradCAS centralized application portal (see the Application Process